AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ### Set up

-By the 26th of September 2023, all the Rubik's cubes need to be assembled in the library.
+By the 26th of October 2023, all the Rubik's cubes need to be assembled in the library.

 The first step of this task is to write with a pencil on the library's wall the grid with the numbers.
 This procedure would avoid the potential problems of putting a cube in the wrong place.